‘Super Mario 3D All-Stars’ brings three classic Mario games to the Switch

 The collection was revealed to contain Super Mario 64, Super Mario Sunshine and Super Mario Galaxy.
 Fans won’t have to wait long to pick up the bundle as it’s set to be released on September 18.

-The one caveat is that the game will be a limited-run title, meaning that the game will only be available physically and digitally until March 31, 2021.
+The one caveat is that the game will be a limited-run title, meaning that it will only be available physically and digitally until March 31, 2021.
 Nintendo has not stated any reason why this may be the case.

-All three games have been optimised for the Nintendo Switch, including updated HD graphics, widescreen and Joy-Con support, so that games such as Super Mario Galaxy can be played with motion controls, similarly to its original Wii release.
+All three games have been optimised for the Nintendo Switch, including updated HD graphics, 16:9 ratio and Joy-Con support, so that games such as Super Mario Galaxy can be played with motion controls, similarly to its original Wii release.

 There will also be an in-game music player which contains 175 songs from across all three titles.
 The music can even be listened to while the screen is off.